 Do I need to speak Spanish in Cuba?

 We SERIOUSLY suggest you learn the basics of Spanish before heading to Cuba.

-If you want to get the most out of the dual Cuban currency system, then you need to be able to communicate, at least at a basic level, when you go to the local eateries, or try to buy a train ticket.
+If you want to get the most out of the dual Cuban currency system, travel independently, visit out of the way areas, and use public transport, then you need to be able to communicate, at least at a basic level.
+It will make life so much easier when you go to the local eateries, or try to buy a train ticket.

 We took our first steps in Spanish with Marcus Santamaria's wonderful Synergy Spanish lessons.
 Learn simple, quick, and very practical Spanish right from the start!

 Enjoy your time in Cuba and we hope your money goes much further.
 But honestly, for us it was more about the access to local eateries, cafes and transport that enabled us to talk and mix with the wonderful Cuban people.